-The assistance he was giving me in attaining my Peruvian residency would end, and all the hard work (and money) dedicated since January to get my residency was a lost cause.
+The assistance he was giving me in attaining my Peruvian residency would end, and all the hard work (and money) dedicated since January to get my residency was for naught.

-And given the above four abrupt and hurtful announcements, our deep friendship was all but over.
+And given the above four abrupt and hurtful announcements, our deep friendship was over.

 The circumstances that led my teacher to this decision are largely irrelevant – or at least out of the scope of what I’m prepared to write about at this time.
 In short, it was unexpected, and very much unwanted.

 That’s a really good question, and another reason why I’ve hesitated to write about all this.